argentsea/docfx/tutorials/querying.md

     ILogger logger)
 {
     var result = new Customer();
-    // use the reader argument and/or parameters collection to build your result. return result;
+    // use the reader argument and/or parameters collection to set your result properties. return result;
 }
 ```